pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 #Graphics

 Athens a vector graphics canvas is now integrated to Pharo.
 In the future it will replace all the existing canvases.
-* Athens will be the base for a new generation of a fully vector graphic IDE.
+* Athens will be the base for a new generation of a fully vector graphics IDE.
 Cairo is now supported by default on all platforms.
-A chapter is under construction.
-A tutorial and set of examples are available.
+A tutorial and set of examples are available, a book chapter is being written.
 * A new class Margin has been introduced to represent 1,2, or 4 number margins.
 It plays nicely with the widgets specification.

 ##Cleaning / Improving Morphic